JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 * Organizations like <a href="https://vueschool.io/" class="article-link">VueSchool </a> although not free provide a discount in their subscriptions for users from marginalized backgrounds of up to 62%.

 * Online developer communities on <a href="https://dev.to/" class="article-link">DEV</a> and tech Twitter.
 Those communities have been a lifeline for me.
-They allow me to stay up to date with the latest trends and opportunities to network with the global dev community.
+They allow me to stay up to date with the latest trends and provide opportunities to network with the global dev community.

-* Inclusive internship opportunities from <a href="https://www.outreachy.org/" class="article-link">Outreachy</a>.
+* Inclusive internship opportunities from organizations like<a href="https://www.outreachy.org/"  class="article-link">Outreachy</a>.

 <p class="highlight-content">
 Disclaimer: Some of the above listed opportunities might have existed a decade ago, but the fact that tech communities weren't as strong and accessible as they are today.
 Those opportunities wouldn't have had been available to persons from marginalized backgrounds because they frankly would have been ignorant of their existence.